data-umbrella/event-transcripts/2020/09-sam-bail-terminal.md

 video:  https://youtu.be/sqN0bFWrS6Q

+(00:00)
-there you go okay everybody welcome to data umbrella and PI ladies online event just sort of let you know how well did it how the event is gonna go I'm gonna do an introduction about the meetup group Sam Bell is going to give a talk and we'll have Q&A will also sort of watch the Q&A every 10 minutes or so and answer questions along the way just to let you know this event is being
+There you go,okay.
+Everybody welcome to Data Umbrella and PyLadies online event.
+Just sort of let you know how well did it how the event is gonna go, I'm gonna do an introduction about the meetup group.
+Sam Bell is going to give a talk  and we'll have Q&A will also sort of watch the Q&A every 10 minutes or so and answer questions along the way just to let you know this event is being